 Post-traumatic stress disorder (PTSD) is a psychological reaction to experiencing or witnessing a severely shocking event.

 - Symptoms of PTSD include difficulty relaxing, nightmares or flashbacks, and avoiding anything related to what happened.
 Symptoms last for at least a month but they can last for many years.

-- If you think you or someone you know might have PTSD, it’s important to get help.
-If it’s not treated, it can lead to depression and suicidal thoughts.
+- If you or someone you know might have PTSD, it’s important to get help.
+Talk to your doctor or find a counsellor or therapist.

 What causes PTSD?